MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-product-data.md

 ### List of Product Types

 A product can be of the following types.
-This information is used along with the Operating system to identify applicability
+This information is used along with the Operating system to identify applicability.

 * All In One
 * All In One with Touch